Quine (computing): Source code inspection

+Quine code can also be outputted visually, for example it's used to visualize the neutral zone in Yars' Revenge, along with syntactic saccharin, to obfuscate the source code.

 Ouroboros programs

 The quine concept can be extended to multiple levels of recursion, giving rise to "ouroboros programs", or quine-relays.
 This should not be confused with multiquines.

 Example

 This Java program outputs the source for a C++ program that outputs the original Java code.